top of page

 Fraud prevention is only part of the story.
 Today’s nonprofits face new types of exposure that require stronger, more dynamic systems.

-• Human error.
-When teams are small, one missed step — a forgotten approval or skipped reconciliation — can cause ripple effects that impact board reports and funder confidence.
+• Human error: When teams are small, one missed step—a forgotten approval or skipped reconciliation—can create ripple effects that impact board reports and funder confidence.

-• Data loss.
-Storing financial files on a single device or relying on outdated backups increases vulnerability.
-Cloud-based accounting and shared document controls reduce that risk.
+• Data loss: Storing financial files on a single device or relying on outdated backups increases vulnerability.
+Cloud-based accounting and shared document controls can reduce that risk.

 According to the Association of Certified Fraud Examiners, nonprofits lose an average of 5% of annual revenue to fraud, often due to weak or outdated internal controls.
 A comprehensive internal control checklist can help measure readiness for these scenarios and pinpoint where stronger guardrails are needed.